Insper/mlops/content/modules/15-monitoring/data_drift_ml.md

         Basically, there should be no significant differences (except some random effect), as the data were extracted randomly from the original database.

         Remember the **CLT** (central limit theorem) seen in the second semester (data science).
 We are using 50% of the dataset that has thousands of elements, which should produce a good representation!

 !!! exercise text short "Question"
     When comparing the **distributions** of features from set 0 versus set 1, would you expect to find significant differences?

-    !!! answer "Answer"
-        No!

-!!! exercise text short "Question"
-    When comparing the **distributions** of features from set 0 versus set 1, would you expect to find significant differences?